Brainsware/sealas/README.md

 ### `apps/sealas_sso`

 The SSO or authentication app handles all interaction with the user database.
-Registration, authorization, registration and access recovery are done here.
+Registration, authorization and access recovery are done here.

 ### `apps/sealas_api`